 The cloud-based communications and connected services industries are characterized by rapid changes in customer requirements, frequent introductions of new and enhanced services, and continuing and rapid technological advancement.
 To compete successfully in these emerging markets, we must anticipate and adapt to unpredictable technological changes and evolving industry standards and continue to design, develop, manufacture and sell new and enhanced services and products that provide increasingly higher levels of performance and reliability at lower cost.
-For fiscal 2022, we derived approximately 49% and 49% of our revenue from Ooma Residential and Ooma Business, respectively, and expect they will continue to account for most of our revenue for the foreseeable future.
+For fiscal 2022, we derived approximately 49% of our revenue from Ooma Business and approximately 49% from Ooma Residential and expect they will continue to account for most of our revenue for the foreseeable future.